Posts Tagged ‘book marketing’

 • Hold giveaways

-• Blog and let your readers the latest news
+• Blog and let your readers know the latest news

 • Start a featured author group for yourself so readers can discuss your books